Marwa-Essam81/ZShotNewsBackLinking/README.md

 The code is written using both **Java (version "14.0.1")** and **Python (Python 3.8).**

 **Required Data: **
 - You need to download first the Washington Post collection file: **https://trec.nist.gov/data/wapost/**.
 The dataset is publicly available but you need to sign first an organizational aggrement form.
 Make Sure you request V3 of this collection.
+If you want to use this code without this dataset, then create some sample news articles in a collection file.
+An example of how an article's JSON object is formatted is given in the file: **NewsArticleFormat.txt**.
-- For preprocessing the news articles, you need the stop words : ** StopWordsSEO.txt **file provided in this repository.
+- For preprocessing the news articles, you need the stop words : **StopWordsSEO.txt** file provided in this repository.

 **1) Indexing the data:**
 * Export the archive **Java.zip** archive.